Eschatologue/CM_wiki/docs/character-creation/ability-scores/dexterity.md

 You can't hide from a creature that can see you clearly, and you give away your position if you make noise, such as shouting a warning or knocking over a vase.
 An invisible creature can always try to hide.
 Signs of its passage might still be noticed, and it does have to stay quiet.

 In combat, most creatures stay alert for signs of danger all around, so if you come out of hiding and approach a creature, it usually sees you.
-However, under certain circumstances, the DM might allow you to stay hidden as you approach a creature that is distracted, allowing you to gain advantage on an attack roll before you are seen.
+However, under certain circumstances, the DM might allow you to stay hidden as you approach a creature that is distracted, allowing you to gain :d20-adv: **Advantage** on an :d20-attack: **Attack Roll** before you are seen.

 ??? info "Passive Perception"